 No reevaluation is required when special education eligibility terminates due to graduation from high school with a regular diploma or due to reaching the end of the school year during which the student turned 21.
 Instead, the District will provide prior written notice and the IEP team will provide the student with a summary of academic achievement and functional performance including recommendations on how to assist the student in meeting post-secondary goals.
 This summary will be provided to the student at the time of graduation or termination of special education services after the student turned 21.

 2.8.
 Independent Educational Evaluations (IEE)

-The District will respond to requests by parents for an Independent Educational Evaluation (IEE) at public expense, without unnecessary delay unless the Woodland School District demonstrates in a hearing under this chapter that the evaluation obtained by the parent did not meet agency criteria in compliance with WAC 392-172A-05005, which provides:
+The District will respond to requests by parents for an Independent Educational Evaluation (IEE) at public expense in compliance with WAC 392-172A-05005, which provides: